phonedude/cs533-f24/assignments/Ecker/3/README.md

 _Note: Expired cookies are **included** in this analysis._

-HTTP responses for each individual URL can be found in the [responses-expired folder](responses-expired/)
+HTTP responses for each individual URL can be found in the [responses folder](responses/)

 | No. | URL | Final Status Code | Number of Cookies |
 |-----|-----|-------------------|-------------------|